MSColab - A Flight Path Collaboration Platform¶

 mscolab.
 It can import users to the database

-and can handle joins to projects.
+and can handle joins to operations.

 Make a text file with the following format to import many users to the mscolab database